SauravJalui/SauravJalui/README.md

 ## Hey there 👋, So nice of you to come visit me here!

-### I'm a  Software Engineer who does a little bit of everything using the tools available.
+### I'm a UI Designer/Developer.

 - 🔭 I’m currently working on:
-  -  A blog series teaching Django from scratch.
   -   Responsive Design
+  -   Frontend Design
 - 🌱 I’m currently deeply learning Frontend technologies.
 - 🥅 2022 Goals: Start contributing to Open Source projects.
-- ⚡ Fun fact: I love riding bikes🏍️.
-My longest ride being Mumbai to Kolkata.
+- ⚡ Fun fact: When I'm not in front of a computer screen, I'm riding my bike🏍️.
+My longest ride was from Mumbai to Kolkata in 54hrs.
 - 💬 Ask me about anything.